$3.99 Flat Rate Shipping* Click here for details

 The flax plant has a long history as both a food and a fiber source.
 The seeds of the flax plant, also known as linseed, have been ground to make a meal or pressed for their oils for generations.
 Much like chia seed, flax produces a mucilaginous gel when mixed with water.

 These mucilaginous properties lend structure and binding to gluten-free baked goods.
 The food quality of flax, being high in fat and fiber, are well-loved.
-Therefore, flax is an easy addition to baked goods.
+Therefore, flax is an easy addition to baked goods, like in these recipes:

 Eggs are used in gluten-free and wheat-based baked goods alike.
 They aid in rising baked goods, as well as binding them, which is why many gluten-free baked goods utilize additional eggs.
 Egg yolks, in particular, contain lecithin which is a well-known binding agent.